Fr. Timothy J. Shreenan, O.F.M., Pastor

 Religious Education, Catechesis of the Good Shepherd

-Sarah Christopher joined the Religious Education Team in 2016 and has worked alongside children in the Catechesis of the Good Shepherd (CGS) and in preparing for their sacraments since 2012.
-Sarah is trained in all three levels of CGS.
+Sarah began her work at SPSA when she joined the Religious Education Team in 2016 and has worked alongside children in the Catechesis of the Good Shepherd (CGS) and in preparing for their sacraments since 2012.
+Sarah is trained in all three levels of CGS, and is a nationally recognized Formation Leader for training adults in the method of the Catechesis of the Good Shepherd for Level 1.

 Patricia E. Curtis